IvanGH2/datingapp/README.md

 To run the application outside of the IDE, you will first have to build it.
 This is equivalent to running an mvn -DskipTests install command (in Eclipse you would right-click on the project and choose Build ..., which opens a dialogue where you should specify package as the goal and check the skip tests check box.
 Then, you can run the exe jar as any Java runnable application.

-There's one key difference in the configuration between running the app in the IDE and outside of the IDE.
-For IDE, you should uncomment ngd.ext-resource.location=static/user/images/ entry in /resources/config/application-ngd.properties, whereas outside of the IDE you should uncomment ngd.ext-resource.location=file:///C:/ngd-app/user/images/

 Note that for new users an activation email will not be sent unless you provide the info for your mail server in application-ngd.properties.
 If you can't find a free mail server, then you can still mimic user activation by updating the active column to true in the ngd_user table ( update ngd_user set active=true where id=someId )